Extending Bell's Theorem: Nonlocality via Measurement Dependence: Introduction

 \section{Introduction}

-Many standard analyses of Bell's theorem proceed from the assumptions that Abner Shimony called Outcome Independence (OI) and Parameter Independence (PI), or very similar ones.
+Many standard analyses of Bell's theorem emphasise the two assumptions that Abner Shimony called Outcome Independence (OI) and Parameter Independence (PI), or very similar ones.
 They conclude from the (loophole-free) experimental violation of the Bell inequalities that at least one of these assumptions must be violated, resulting in some form of nonlocality (which may be incompatible with or merely in tension with relativity).\footnote{There are several derivations of the Bell inequalities, so their experimental violation refutes simultaneously several sets of assumptions.
 The analysis by Shimony (1986) is based on derivations that assume Bell's factorisability condition (\ref{2b}) below.
 Other analyses are phrased in terms of somewhat stronger versions of `local realism', where the `locality' assumption is essentially PI and the `realism' assumption is usually either a form of separability or the existence of deterministic or non-contextual hidden variables.
-Derivations based on factorisabilty have the advantage of not requiring any `realism' assumptions beyond the existence of \emph{some} initial state $\lambda$ of the total system.} There are some approaches to quantum mechanics, however, that aim to explain the violation of the Bell inequalities in \emph{local} terms, by rejecting a further assumption that is needed in the derivations, known as Measurement Independence (MI), namely that Alice and Bob's measurement settings and the distribution of hidden variables at the source are independent of each other.\footnote{This assumption is often called also Settings Independence or Settings--Source Independence.} Recent analyses have further shown that if one quantifies the dependence between the hidden variables distribution and the measurement settings, only small violations of MI are needed to reproduce the experimental violations of the Bell inequalities, so that, conversely, it is possible to derive the inequalities, even allowing for violations of MI, by limiting how much the hidden variables distributions depend on the settings.\footnote{See Barrett and Gisin (2011), Hall (2011), Friedman \emph{et al.}\ (2019), Vieira \emph{et al.}\ (2025).}
+Derivations based on factorisabilty have the advantage of not requiring any `realism' assumptions beyond the existence of \emph{some} initial state $\lambda$ of the total system.} There are some approaches to quantum mechanics, however, that aim to explain the violation of the Bell inequalities in \emph{local} terms, by rejecting the third assumption needed in the derivations, known as Measurement Independence (MI), namely that Alice and Bob's measurement settings and the distribution of hidden variables at the source are independent of each other.\footnote{This assumption is often called also Settings Independence or Settings--Source Independence.} Recent analyses have further shown that if one quantifies the dependence between the hidden variables distribution and the measurement settings, then in the standard case of binary observables only small violations of MI are needed to reproduce the experimental violations of the Bell inequalities, so that, conversely, it is possible to derive the inequalities, even allowing for violations of MI, by limiting how much the hidden variables distributions depend on the settings.\footnote{See Barrett and Gisin (2011), Hall (2011), Friedman \emph{et al.}\ (2019), Vieira \emph{et al.}\ (2025).
+Note that for the general case with observables with an arbitrary number of possible outcomes, this is no longer true; see again Vieira \emph{et al.}\ (2025).}

 This paper proposes a different perspective on MI and its possible violations.
 We will show that one can associate a notion of `signalling in principle' also with some (not all) violations of MI, and we formulate conditions under which such signalling in principle would manifest itself operationally, making these violations testable.
 Some of these conditions are implied by the violation of the Bell inequalities, and we extend Bell's theorem accordingly to models that may violate MI.
 While we agree with the claims that such signalling in principle is compatible with relativity (because a signal would proceed along a zig-zag path backwards and forwards in spacetime), it constitutes a new form of nonlocality, and we provide an analysis of Bell's theorem in terms of the different and in principle operationally distinguishable forms of nonlocality associated with violations of OI, PI \emph{and} MI.